ramosipd/azure-service-emulators/README.md

 - [CosmosDB](CosmosDB/README.md) - Demonstrates how to use the Cosmos DB emulator using [cosmos-db emulator (linux)](https://learn.microsoft.com/en-us/azure/cosmos-db/emulator-linux).
 - [EventGrid](EventGrid/README.md) - Demonstrates how to use the Event Grid emulator using third-party [emulator](https://github.com/workleap/wl-eventgrid-emulator).
 - [ServiceBus](ServiceBus/README.md) - Demonstrates how to use the [Service Bus emulator](https://hub.docker.com/r/microsoft/azure-messaging-servicebus-emulator).
+- [SQL](SQL/README.md) - Demonstrates how to use the SQL Server emulator using [Microsoft SQL Server](https://hub.docker.com/r/microsoft/mssql-server).

 ## 🏗️ Build the Projects
 Build all projects using the following command: